ElementsProject/lightning/doc/lightning-splice.7.md

 ```

 This example takes 10,000 sats out of the first three channels with peer
-034645dc and puts the total into the onchain wallet.
+034645dc and puts the total minus fees into the onchain wallet.

 In addition to index numbers, the symbol after the colon can be a question mark
 "?" or an asterisk "\*" which mean match the first unused channel or all the